UniSymNet: A Unified Symbolic Network Guided by Transformer: Experiments

 \subsection{Metrics}

-In scientific discovery contexts, \(f\) is further required to be simplified and interpretable, capturing governing laws underlying the data.
+In scientific discovery, a simplified and interpretable form of \( f \) is essential for revealing the governing principles encoded in the data.
 Thus, the goal of symbolic regression is not only to achieve high fitting accuracy but also to ensure low complexity and high symbolic solution rate\citep{la2021contemporary}.

-We evaluate \textbf{fitting performance} using $R^2$, a higher \( R^2 \) indicates a higher fitting accuracy of the model, defined as fellows: \begin{definition} For \( N_{\text{test}} \) independent test samples, the coefficient of determination \( R^2 \) is defined as:
+We evaluate \textbf{fitting performance} using $R^2$, a higher \( R^2 \) indicates a higher fitting accuracy of the model, defined as follows: \begin{definition} For \( N_{\text{test}} \) independent test samples, the coefficient of determination \( R^2 \) is defined as:

 where \( N_{\text{test}} \) is the number of test samples, \( y_i \) is the true value of the \( i \)-th sample, \( \hat{y}_i \) is the predicted value of the \( i \)-th sample, and \( \bar{y} \) is the mean of the true values. \end{definition}